yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 Using Nanopore sequencing, it is possible to sequence significiant fragments of baculovirus genomes to determine major haplotypes ({% cite Wennmann2024 %}).

-Single nucleotide variants (SNV) have been proven as a powerful tool for analyzing the genetic variability of sequenced baculovirus isolates ({% cite Fan2020 %}).
-SNV are particularly useful for the analysis of intra-isolate specific variation, as many bioinformatic workflows and tools are established for SNV determination and processing.
+SNVs have been proven as a powerful tool for analyzing the genetic variability of sequenced baculovirus isolates ({% cite Fan2020 %}).
+SNVs are particularly useful for the analysis of intra-isolate specific variation, as many bioinformatic workflows and tools are established for SNV determination and processing.
 For the identification of SNVs, Illumina sequencing data is mostly used, as this sequencing technique provides highly accurate reads with a very low probability of sequencing error.
-The data is usually provided and stored in FASTQ or FASTQsanger format.
+The data is usually provided and stored in FASTQ format.

 When a baculovirus isolate is sequenced, a dataset of sequence reads is obtained that consists of a multitude of fragmented genomes and the exact reconstruction